youyifong/tsp/README.md

 ## Cell segmentation with cellpose
 > python -m tsp runcellpose --f '*.png'

+Required:
 - --f is required and tells the program which image files to segment.
 The quotes around file name pattern are required, because otherwise it will be expanded by shell

+- --l Signal channels.
+The channels have the format as [cytoplasm,nucleus], and each value can be 0 (grayscale), 1 (red), 2 (green), and 3 (blue).
+Default channels are [3,0] that means blue cytoplasm and no nuclei.
+E.g., -l=[0,0] if image is grayscale.

+- --model Cellpose model to use, including cyto and cytotrain7. cyto is the Cellpose default, cytotrain7 is the model from Sunwoo et al.

+Optional:
 - --s If present, some additional image files will be saved.

+- --saveflow If present, .npy file containing flow, diam etc will be saved.

-- --r If present, some additional files with info on the masks will be saved.
+- --saveroi If present, mask outline roi files will be saved.

-- --model Cellpose model to use, including cyto and cytotrain7. cyto is the Cellpose default, cytotrain7 is the model from Sunwoo et al.

 - --d Cellpose tuning parameter, cell diameter.
 Default 0.

 - --o Cellpose tuning parameter, flow threshold.
 Default 0.4.

 - --cellprob Cellpose tuning parameter, cellprob threshold.
 Default 0.

-- --l Signal channels.
-The channels have the format as [cytoplasm,nucleus], and each value can be 0 (grayscale), 1 (red), 2 (green), and 3 (blue).
-Default channels are [3,0] that means blue cytoplasm and no nuclei.
-E.g., -l=[0,0] if image is grayscale.

 - --min_size Post-processing parameter, min_size, is changed from 15 (default) to the specified value.
 If a cell consists of the number of pixels less than min_size, the cell is removed.